 The assessment sheet (topic cover sheet) at the front of each Geography topic will be highlighted for each lesson.
 A green mark indicates that they have achieved and understood the EQ, whilst an orange mark indicates that they are working towards understanding of the EQ.
-Pupils that show understanding at a greater depth will have a + alongside the EQ.

 Work should be marked with a focus on Geography Knowledge, Skills and Concepts.
 All lessons have an EQ at the top of the children's work.
 This should be your focus when marking work and activities should be well matched to this EQ.

 Pupils may need a next step in order to address misconceptions or provide further challenge.
+If a next step is given, this will be responded to in green pen.